Articles

 “Contradictory” or “contrary” is perhaps the best word I can think of to describe the situation you are trying to describe.
 An opposite and unexpected conclusion.
 The antithesis of something is also the exact opposite of what you are referring to, or in opposition of what you are referring to.

-READ ALSO: What are the key differences between invention and innovation?
+READ ALSO: What is the time between 2 pm and 3 pm?

 What does it mean when you say something without actually saying it?